rancher/docs/content/rke/v0.1.x/en/certificate-management/_index.md

 ## Certificate Rotation

-As of v0.2.0, RKE can be used to rotate the cluster certificates with different options, the certificate rotation is one of the subcommands of `./rke cert` command:
+As of v0.2.0, RKE can be used to rotate the cluster certificates.
+The certificate rotation is one of the subcommands of `./rke cert` command, and can be called with a several options:

 ```
 $ rke cert rotate --help